-3.11.
+3.3.
 Quantitative ethnobotanical indices (IFC, UVI, FL)

-Nowadays, continued plant use for ethnobotanical purposes and the importance that people give to the medicinal properties of certain species are relevant factors for determining the ethnobotanical value of the regional flora of Iturbide.
+Nowadays, the harnessed botanical taxa and the importance that people give to the medicinal properties are relevant factors to determine the ethnobotanical value of the regional flora [1,4,5,6,13,20,24,55].
 According to the number of uses recorded for the different ailments, the highest IFC values were obtained for the respiratory (0.92), genitourinary (0.91), ophthalmic (0.90), digestive (0.89), and nervous (0.88) systems (Table 3).
-Among the species that had the most mentions to heal respiratory illnesses were those from the families Lamiaceae, (Ocimum basilicum, Mentha piperita, Monarda citriodora), Asteraceae (Tagetes lucida), Liliaceae (Allium sativa) and Rutaceae (Citrus limon).
-[104].
+These systems represent the main health problems recognized by the World Health Organization (WHO, [60]), as well as in research on the documentation of traditional medicine [1,2,7].
+Among the taxa that had the most mentions to heal respiratory illnesses were those from the families Lamiaceae, (Ocimum basilicum, Mentha piperita, Monarda citriodora), Asteraceae (Tagetes lucida), Liliaceae (Allium sativa) and Rutaceae (Citrus limon).
+Many of these families are reported to be different traditional peoples in different parts of the world, e.g. in the Himalayas, Amazon, and Australia.
+This is because plant families share common biochemistry (chemosystematics), which helps us understand traditional ethnobotanical knowledge around the world [104].

 Few species were cited for the treatment of genitourinary and circulatory diseases, but those seemed to be particularly effective, especially Turnera difussa, Eryngium heterophyllum, and Equisetum laevigatum.
-The most commonly mentioned species included Eryngium heterophyllum, which has proven to be an excellent remedy for high cholesterol levels [145] and the multipurpose medicinal species Petroselinum crispum, which is used as a diuretic, a carminative, a gastrotonic agent, an anti-inflammatory.
-Moreover, this species is used to treat amenorrhea, cardiac disease, gastrointestinal disorder, hypertension, urinary disease, otitis, nasal congestion, diabetes and several dermal diseases [146].
+The most commonly mentioned species included Eryngium heterophyllum, which has proven to be an excellent remedy for high cholesterol levels [105], and the multipurpose medicinal species Petroselinum crispum, which is used as a diuretic, a carminative, a gastronomic agent, an anti-inflammatory, these properties of the plant have been corroborated in formal studies [106].
+Moreover, this species is used to treat amenorrhea, cardiac disease, gastrointestinal disorder, hypertension, urinary disease, otitis, nasal congestion, diabetes and several dermal diseases.
 It is worth noting that, although there are only three species used for the cure of ophthalmic ailments, Matricaria recutita, Echeveria simulans, and Sedum palmeri, they are invariably used for that particular purpose.
-Although the IFC value for the gastrointestinal system ranked fourth, it is almost quantitatively equal to the respiratory, genito urinary and aphtalmic systems.
+Although the IFC value for the gastrointestinal system ranked fourth, it is almost quantitatively equal to the respiratory, genito urinary, and ophtalmic systems.

 Table 3.
 Category of use, number of species mentioned (nt), number of uses recorded (nur), and Informant Consensus Factor (IFC) of medicinal plants used in Iturbide, Nuevo León, Mexico.
-The roman numerals correspond to the WHO International Statistical Classification of Diseases and Related Health Problems (2006, [71]).
+The roman numerals correspond to the WHO International Statistical Classification of Diseases and Related Health Problems (2006, [60]).